 While your site won’t be penalized like with other algorithm updates, you aren’t doing yourself any favors by keyword stuffing or incorporating low-quality, spammy, or irrelevant content.

-The Hummingbird update enables Google to serve users better by addressing not only keyword searches but user intent as well.
+The Hummingbird update enables Google to serve users better by addressing keyword searches and user intent.
 In order to do this, Hummingbird scans sites for two things:

 The Hummingbird update was created to better perceive what a user is looking for based on intent, not just on keywords.
 For this reason, you need to ensure that you choose your keywords carefully, and your site’s SEO should be optimized so that Google’s web crawlers know exactly what your site is about.
 If you don’t do a thorough job with your site map, descriptions, keywords, and any other labels Google assesses, you’ll see that your rankings will be lower than sites with an optimized SEO plan.